QubitPi/hashistack/docs/docs/kong-api-gateway/index.md

 ::::tip[Supporting HTTPS Protocol]

-hashicorp-aws uses a [customized fork of docker-kong](https://github.com/QubitPi/docker-kong) to [fully separate the app and SSL](https://github.com/QubitPi/docker-kong/pull/1), and, therefore, the Nginx config needs multiple [servers](https://www.nginx.com/resources/wiki/start/topics/examples/server_blocks/) to ensure all HTTPS ports are mapped to their corresponding HTTP ports as shown in the config snippet below:
+hashistack uses a [customized fork of docker-kong](https://github.com/QubitPi/docker-kong) to [fully separate the app and SSL](https://github.com/QubitPi/docker-kong/pull/1), and, therefore, the Nginx config needs multiple [servers](https://www.nginx.com/resources/wiki/start/topics/examples/server_blocks/) to ensure all HTTPS ports are mapped to their corresponding HTTP ports as shown in the config snippet below: